-Before covering these areas, it should first be explained that the Governor role is intended to be strategic in nature whilst being a “critical friend” to the Head teacher and the school leadership team who are responsible for the day to day operational running of the school.
-In reviewing how the school operates, the Governors have gained an enormous respect for all the staff in the school.
+Before covering these areas we should firstly explain that the Governor role is intended to be strategic in nature while being a “critical friend” to the Head teacher and the school leadership team who are responsible for the day to day operational running of the school.
+In reviewing the way the school works, the Governors have gained an enormous respect for all the staff in the school.
 The amount of effort, care for our children, and “going the extra mile” we see on a regular basis from all our staff, is nothing short of inspirational.
 It is not only academic progress that is in evidence in the school, but all the clubs and other activities such as Christmas shows, trips, residential trips, sports events and the Summer Spectacular, that show what a broad and fulfilling education our children benefit from in our school.
-I would like to take this opportunity to give a huge thank you to all our staff for the level of effort and care they all contribute.
+We would like to take this opportunity to give a huge thank you to all our staff for the level of effort and care they all contribute.

 At Hadrian Primary School members of the governing body have played, and continue to play, a strong role in driving the school forward.
 The current governors who are all listed on the website, are all volunteers, giving up their own time to fulfil the roles for the benefit of our children.

 There have been six formal governor meetings for the year 2019 – 2020.